gph82/mdciao/doc/basic_usage.rst

  As orientation value, 4 ctcs already capture 90.0% of 1.76.
  The 4-th contact has a frequency of 0.23

- The following files have been created
- The following files have been created ./neighborhood.overall@3.5_Ang.pdf ./neighborhood.LEU394@3.5_Ang.dat ./neighborhood.LEU394.time_trace@3.5_Ang.pdf
+ The following files have been created:
+ ./neighborhood.overall@3.5_Ang.pdf
+ ./neighborhood.LEU394@3.5_Ang.dat
+ ./neighborhood.LEU394.time_trace@3.5_Ang.pdf